 King William has a Church Council which represents the children in each class.
 These children regularly participate in whole school worship and alongside Mrs Aljoe suggest new ideas in support of our Christian Distinctiveness.
 For example, they have played a key role in developing our spiritual garden.

 In our school we always think of how we can serve and help others.
 Over the course of a year we support a number of charities:

-- Our harvest appeal supported Swindon Food Collective, providing food parcels to vulnerable families in the Witney area.
+- Our harvest appeal supported Swindon Salvation Army, providing food parcels to vulnerable families in the Swindon area.

 - FSCI 2020 Christmas Box Appeal were we sent shoe boxes full of small gifts to marginalised families and individuals in Southeast Europe.